canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

       sure you don't have a gateway route to the private LAN.

-   -  Using a /22 or wider network is advisable for the internal network, for reasons described in `Appendix E: MAAS Network Ranges`_.
+   -  Using a /22 or wider network is advisable for the internal network, for reasons described in `Appendix D: MAAS Network Ranges`_.

    -  Once you've finished configuring this network port, be sure to activate it.
 If you configured it by editing